imnotashrimp/logz-docs-test/_source/logzio_collections/_about/contributing-to-docs.md

 Info boxes comprise a `<div class="info-box">` container.

-Info boxes come in one of five CSS classes: `note`, `warning`, `gotcha`, `tip`, `help`.
+Info boxes come in four CSS classes: `note`, `warning`, `gotcha`, `tip`.
 Icon and heading styling is handled in CSS, so contributors only need to worry about the class name and box content.

 #### Notes